FAQs

 All new pedestrian only signalised crossings will be Puffins crossing while and existing Pelican crossings will be phased out with new Puffin equipment.

-What is Toucan crossing?
+What is a Toucan crossing?

 Toucan crossings are designed for both pedestrians and people who cycle to use together without the need for them to dismount.